Scientific publications

 Administration of the HAL-UM portal (repositories, collections, deduplication, etc.)

-Training
+Training courses

-Animation of a network of referents
+Coordination of a network of advisors

-Open Access Journals with APC
+Open Access journals with APCs

-Diamond Open Access Journals
+Diamond Open Access journals

 Epi-journals hosted by Episciences

-The Peer Community Journal , from PCI
+The Peer Community Journal, from PCI

-Scipost platform journals
+Reviews on the Scipost platform

 Toolbox